exercism/ruby/hamming/GETTING_STARTED.md

 Up until now we've been getting errors, this time we get a failure.

-An error means that ruby cannot even run properly because things like missing files or referencing classes or methods that don't exist, or because of syntax errors.
+An error means that Ruby cannot even run properly because of things like missing files or syntax errors, or referring to things that don't exist.

-A failure is different—when you have a failure the ruby is running just fine, but the test is expecting one outcome, but getting another.
+A failure is different—when you have a failure the Ruby is running just fine, but the test is expecting one outcome, but getting another.

-The test is expecting the compute method to return the number 0.
+The test is expecting the `compute` method to return the number 0.
 The easiest way to make it pass, is to simply stick the number 0 inside the method definition.

 ## Step 6